DevGrow/devgrow.github.io/_posts/2010-04-16-site-news-from-apache2-to-nginx.markdown

 - WordPress
 ---

 If you've been to the site today then you've probably noticed that it was down intermittently throughout the evening.
 One of our articles was featured on [Smashing Magazine](http://www.smashingmagazine.com/)'s Twitter stream (sweet!) and I'm sad to say the site crumbled under the traffic spike.
-I've made a few changes that will hopefully make the site more resistant to bumps in traffic.<!-- more -->
+I've made a few changes that will hopefully make the site more resistant to bumps in traffic.